mindtors smarter after school care

 Q. Do I have to pay a new fee for a new mindtor?

 A. Yes.
-Unless there are exceptional circumstances and something has gone very wrong indeed within the first four weeks then each replacement mindtor come with a new matching fee.
+Unless there are exceptional circumstances and something has gone very wrong indeed within the first four weeks then each replacement mindtor comes with a new matching fee.
+So far, we have managed to avoid this situation.

 Q Do I need insurance?